 |Born||March 7, 1977|

 Pastor Evan (full name Evan Mawarire) is a Zimbabwean religious leader, Motivational Speaker, author and leader of the This Flag Movement.
 In April 2016 he posted a video on Facebook with the title ThisFlag which went viral spurring the start of the #ThisFlag hashtag online.
 He would be later arrested early July 2016 after successfully calling for a national 'Stay Away' dubbed 'Shut Down Zimbabwe'.
-Police summoned him to the Police station thereafter and on presenting himself he was arrested and taken to court the next day, however, the Magistrate threw out the case citing Constitutional violations.
+Police summoned him to the Police station thereafter and on presenting himself he was arrested and taken to court the next day, however, the Magistrate Pastor Evan Acquitted Of Attempting To Overthrow The Government

 - 1 Background

 - 2 Education